fabianalexisinostroza/Antu-icons/README.md

 ### License

-- The icons are licensed under the [CC Attribution, Non Commercial, No Derivatives License](https://creativecommons.org/licenses/by-nc-nd/3.0/cl/legalcode)
+- The icons are licensed under the [CC Attribution, ShareAlike License](https://creativecommons.org/licenses/by-nc-sa/3.0/cl/legalcode)

 **Consider this repository has a incomplete icon theme.
 The icons will be added gradually.**